Are you the Undergraduate of the Year for Impactful Social Action?

 Tiara Sahar Ataii | University of Cambridge | Asian and Middle Eastern Studies

 Tsemaye Uwejamomere | University of Cambridge | Engineering

 To enter you must:

-> - be an undergraduate student in your penultimate or final year at university
+- be an undergraduate student at a university in the UK

-> - have the right to work in the UK after graduation
+- have the right to work in the UK after graduation